Learn why a CMMS is your next step to success!

 Difference between a CMMS and an EAM

-CMMSs and Enterprise Asset Management (EAM) systems are often mistaken for one another, and understandably so.
+Computerized maintenance management systems and enterprise asset management (EAM) systems are often mistaken for one another, and understandably so.
 Both focus on asset management, but do so in different ways.
 A CMMS enables you to manage day-to-day maintenance activities to ultimately increase asset productivity, decrease costs, and streamline processes, while an EAM only focuses on asset management.

 While an EAM's asset management capabilities are a bit more robust, it isn't a holistic solution that manages all of your maintenance and facility activities like a CMMS.